innolitics/natural-neighbor-interpolation/README.rst

 .. image:: https://raw.githubusercontent.com/innolitics/natural-neighbor-interpolation/master/demo/sin_sin_comparison.png
    :target: https://raw.githubusercontent.com/innolitics/natural-neighbor-interpolation/master/demo/sin_sin_comparison.png

+Note that the natural neighbor values usually are extrapolated; they were cut off in the demo to fairly compare with Scipy's linear barycentric method, which does not extrapolate.

 Usage
 -----

+This module exposes a single function, :code:`griddata`.

 The API for :code:`naturalneighbor.griddata` is similar to :code:`scipy.interpolate.griddata`.
 Unlike Scipy, the third argument is not a dense meshgrid, but instead is just the ranges.

 .. code-block:: python

     import scipy.interpolate
     import numpy as np

+    import naturalneighbor

     num_points = 10
     num_dimensions = 3